eehlers/eehlers.github.io/miniscript.04.intro.md

 Once you get your locking script, it's up to you to figure out all of the various unlocking scripts which might be necessary to spend the funds.
 As we have seen above, the syntax of the scripts, and the logic required for the unlocking scripts, can be convoluted to say the least.

 At first glance it may seem that writing all of the scripts and unlocking scripts by hand is easier than using miniscript.
-However this ignores the less obvious benefits that miniscript offers over script.
+However this ignores the less obvious benefits that miniscript offers over Script.
 As explained on the [miniscript web page](http://bitcoin.sipa.be/miniscript/):

 _Bitcoin Script is an unusual stack-based language with many edge cases, designed for implementing spending conditions consisting of various combinations of signatures, hash locks, and time locks.
 Yet despite being limited in functionality it is still highly nontrivial to:_